-The Brain Injury Alliance of Connecticut offers the Certified Brain Injury Specialist (CBIS) training annually – typically in the Fall.
+The Brain Injury Alliance of Connecticut offers the Certified Brain Injury Specialist (CBIS) training annually.
 If you or your organization are interested in learning more about the training, please contact Rene Carfi, at 860-219-0291, x306 or email@example.com.

 Certification is based on a comprehensive training manual that covers the following topics:

 - Neuroprotection and Neuroplasticity